nikolaydubina/llama2.go/README.md

 It is ported from [github.com/karpathy/llama2.c](https://github.com/karpathy/llama2.c)@[`bd18228`](https://github.com/karpathy/llama2.c/commit/bd182289c596fa6059eb7b3b7c8ccd04b5c90fc3) on `2023-08-19`.
 Additional features may be added.

+> [!NOTE]
+> `2024-11-30` giving that performance is absolutely critical for LLM workloads, archiving this project until the time when Go CPU has comprable performance to C++ (e.g. vector instructions) and have native CUDA support

 ### How to run?

 1. get `tokenizer.bin` from [llama2.c](https://github.com/karpathy/llama2.c)